Sazar24/four-in-line-Game/README.md

 ## Four in line - Game

-Project is avaible on-line on: https://sazar24.github.io/four-in-line-Game/
+Project (not completed yet) is avaible on-line on: https://sazar24.github.io/four-in-line-Game/